AnnaCzinege/proman-javascript/README.md

 # Proman

 Similar project to Trello wiht Python/Flask backend and Vanilla Javascript Frontend.
-We used PostgreSQL to the table datas.
+We used PostgreSQL to the table data.